saltstack/salt/doc/ref/cli/salt-key.rst

 .. option:: --gen-signature

-    Create a signature file of the masters public-key named master_pubkey_signature.
-The signature can be send to a minion in the masters auth-reply and enables the minion to verify the masters public-key cryptographically.
-This requires a new signing-key- pair which can be auto-created with the --auto-create parameter.
+    Create a signature file of the master's public-key named master_pubkey_signature.
+The signature can be sent to a minion in the master's auth-reply and enables the minion to verify the master's public-key cryptographically.
+This requires a new signing-key-pair which can be auto-created with the --auto-create parameter.

 .. option:: --priv=PRIV